 Another unique part of this course is the opportunity to do a placement, a research placement with one of our collaborators.
 Some of these placements are in Oxford but the majority are overseas, so people have the opportunity to learn in a new setting to them and to develop a research project in a topic or an area that interests them, and people really gain a lot from this time overseas which is the whole of the final term of the course.

 We are embedded within the Center for Tropical Medicine and Global Health and draw teaching from across the Oxford tropical network.
 So we have researchers embedded in the field doing the research in the context and coming to our course to teach our students which is very valuable.

 It is a very intensive course and it takes full time commitment for that one year on the course.
 It's front loaded in terms of contact time.
 The first term you have a lot of in-class time a lot of group work a lot of peer learning as well as having the lectures and the discussion groups.
 The second term is a bit lighter in contact time but you have a lot more independent work that you do during that period.
 And then the third term, as we discussed, you have the placement where you're sent overseas to do a project that will be independent.

 We've been very fortunate in the first few years of the course to have a great diversity amongst the students, both of their background and experience, and also the countries in which from which they come.
 So, in many ways, the students learn as much from each other as they do from their formal teaching, and we hope that that will give some bonds and networks that they go on to build on and get benefit from as they go out into their separate jobs in in the future.

-We do have a very strong alumni network over the four years of the cohort.
+We do have a very strong alumni network.
 They continue to work together, they continue to learn from each other, they continue to share experiences and resources, and innovate projects that we support on the course, and we encourage these innovations